Philippine National Railways: Bicol Commuter

-After further reductions, only the service between Naga and Sipocot was operating as of December 2013.
+However after further reductions, only the service between Sipocot and Naga was operating by December 2013.
 Service resumed between Naga and Legazpi on September 18, 2015, with one train a day.
+However, services were again cut in April 2017 due to an absence of rolling stock, which was worsened by a succession of typhoons that damaged railroads in the Bicol region.

 Definitive plans to restore the entire route from Sipocot, Naga and Legazpi were bared with an inspection trip from Tutuban on September 20, 2019, with a rerailment crew, including certain areas of Quezon Province, in preparation of the restoration of more routes previously suspended.

-As of July 15, 2020, the service has a daily ridership of 400 to 600, with a low ridership implied due to the COVID-19 community quarantines in the Philippines limiting the capacity of trains to 20%.
+First to be restored was the operation of the Naga-Sipocot segment of the Bicol Commuter service in 2022.
+On the 31th of July 2022, the PNR resumed operations between Ligao and Naga, with two daily trips in service.
+The Naga–Legazpi route was reopened on December 27, 2023, six years after its suspension in April 2017 due to insufficient trains.

-As of 2021, the train used in this service is the KiHa 350 DMU pulled by a 5000/2500 class locomotive.
-The greatly-varying land gradients in the area necessitated the locomotive's utilization.
+As of 2024, the train used for the Naga-Legazpi Line is the 8300 class coaches pulled by a INKA CC300 locomotive, while the 8000 class DMU is used in the Naga-Sipocot Line.

 Defunct services

 Intercity services

 PNR's intercity operations on its two main lines, the North Main Line and South Main Line, both located in Luzon, have been indefinitely suspended since 2014.

 The South Main Line then served as the primary intercity service after the permanent closure of the northern line in 1991.
 However, PNR also ended its regular intercity services in 2006 due to natural disasters and poor track conditions, although the Bicol Express ran irregularly between 2009 and 2014.
 In Camarines Sur, liquefaction of the track's embankment caused a section of the line in Sipocot to sink.
 This allowed the inaugural service of the new Bicol Express in 2011 to slow down to a near-stop while passing through the area.

 There are plans to revitalize both lines.
 The North Main Line is currently reserved for building the fully-elevated portion of the North–South Commuter Railway to Capas, Tarlac.
 The South Main Line is planned to be rebuilt and extended to Matnog, Sorsogon.
 The spur line to Batangas City will also be rebuilt.
 Test runs along the South Main Line were conducted in September 2019.
 On September 21, 2019, a KiHa 59 and a rerailment train consisting of a newly repainted PNR 900 class locomotive and a CMC coach conducted a test run from Tutuban to Naga.